nycmeshnet/docs/content/hardware/config.md

 Go to https://192.168.172.1 in your browser, click "advanced" to proceed.

-Log in with username ubnt and password ubnt for a new device
+Log in with username ubnt and password ubnt for a new device (or select upload config!)

+Go to System and select "upload firmware" and choose the WA .bin file you downloaded before

-When it relaunches "upload backup configuration" with sn2.cfg file you downloaded above
+While still in System, scroll down to "upload configuration" and select sn2.cfg file you downloaded before

 Change the "nn" device name from lbe-nycmesh-nn to your node number e.g. lbe-nycmesh-1234